 An important part of life is having good friends to support you.
 But have you ever had a friend that could turn a good day into a frustrating one?
 Or maybe you feel like you’re being laughed at in a group chat rather than laughed with.
-Things like this happening every once in a while don’t necessarily mean you have a toxic friendship, but they could be signs that you might not want to ignore.
+This happening every once in a while don’t necessarily mean you have a toxic friendship, but they could be signs that you might not want to ignore.

 If you’re wondering if you might have a toxic friend, here are some red flags that might explain all the drama in your life.